 Once your mortgage has come to the end of its deal period you'll be placed onto the current standard variable rate (SVR) as a First Direct customer.
 There are no products that you can apply for just on SVR as even the tracker mortgages track the Bank of England base rate rather than the First Direct mortgage rate.

-The current standard variable rate for First Direct Mortgages is 3.69% which is is slightly higher than the industry average and 3.5% above the BOE base rate.
+The current standard variable rate (SVR) for First Direct Mortgages is 6.99% which is much lower than the industry average and 1.74% above the BOE base rate.

 If your circumstances change between when you take out a product to when you may need to renew it several years later then you may not be in a position to get similar terms, especially if house prices have fallen and you are in negative equity or simply your loan to value percentage has increased.
 For example, if you lose your job or you have a child and one parent does not work any longer.